Reviewed on May 17, 2026 · By North York Guide Editorial

 What to Get

-Premium Pork Belly and Marinated Beef Short Ribs on charcoal — the AYCE format means you can try everything, but the short ribs are the star.
-Excellent banchan selection.
+Premium Pork Belly and Marinated Beef Short Ribs on charcoal, ordered à la carte — the short ribs are the star, with an excellent unlimited banchan selection.

 Worth Knowing